 This ingenious ski touring adaptation of an alpine binding has no equal in the history of AT ski touring bindings.
 Gertsch was a well known Swiss plate binding in the 1970s, and their piston/spring release mechanism design is still in use for release telemark bindings.
 With the addition of a bracket and pivot, the binding converted to a touring rig.
 Whoever thought this up deserves an award.
+It was popular for a while with Canadian heli-ski guides who needed an alpine binding they could tour with on occasion.
+Problem was the binding did not work well as an alpine binding, it was prone to accidental release unless skied at high release value settings.

 Lateral (side) safety release is accomplished by the front of the plate sliding to the side off the spring loaded piston.
 Vertical release is a function of the rear of the plate pulling up from a tapered slot as the piston in the front compresses.
 I once used this binding in alpine mode, and found that having no independent adjustments for side and vertical release made it difficult to adjust the binding to a safe release tension yet avoid accidental release.